 The duties of the Past-President shall be determined in consultation with the President.
 Additionally, the Immediate Past President shall chair and appoint a nominating committee to prepare a slate of candidates for Vice President, Secretary, and Treasurer.
 He/she will also serve in an advisory capacity to the President and will oversee the nominations for emeritus status.
 If the Immediate Past President is unable to complete his/her term of office, the President shall appoint a replacement to chair the nominating committee.
 The term of office of the Immediate Past President shall be one year.

 The responsibilities of the Secretary include taking minutes of the annual business meeting, at the RMAIR special group meeting at the annual AIR Forum, and at Board of Director meetings.
 If the Secretary is unable to attend these meetings, the Secretary shall be responsible for arranging for another individual to record meeting proceedings.
 The Secretary will be responsible for maintaining a current list of membership, providing and maintaining permanent historical records of RMAIR activities, and overseeing elections and voting.
 The Secretary shall send out reminders about upcoming meetings.
 If the Secretary is unable to complete his/her term, the President shall call a special election to vote for a new secretary.
 An interim Secretary can be appointed by the President to serve in that capacity until the election is held.
+The term of office of the Secretary shall be three years and staggered with the term of the Treasurer.

 Responsibilities of the Treasurer shall include proposing an annual budget, recording expenses, maintaining the RMAIR bank account, and providing financial reports to the RMAIR membership.
 The Treasurer is responsible for maintaining and filing proper paperwork with the IRS to maintain 501(c)(3) status, including filing taxes and submitting the W-9 form.
 In addition, the Treasurer is responsible for keeping proper financial accounts.
 Expenditures in excess of $1,000 will require more than one member of the executive team to sign off on an authorized form; the workflow documentation for this process will reside with the Treasurer.
 If the Treasurer is unable to complete his/her term, the President shall call a special election to vote for a new treasurer.
 An interim Treasurer can be appointed by the President to serve in that capacity until the election is held.
+The term of office of the Treasurer shall be three years and staggered with the term of the Secretary

 6. APPOINTED POSITIONS – Positions may be appointed by the President on an as-needed basis.
 Positions on a continuing basis include Technology specialist with a suggested three-year term.
 The Program Chairperson(s) and Local Arrangements Chairperson will be appointed for the purpose of coordinating the annual Conference.
 The Technology Specialist will be responsible for oversight of technology needs of the organization.